Kidney Pain vs. Back Pain: Symptoms, Causes, and Treatment

 The most effective treatments for back pain are typically a combination of physical therapy and chiropractic care.

-Chiropractic care focuses on identifying and repairing the root cause of any musculoskeletal issues, primarily through ensuring the spine is properly aligned.
-Any misalignments to the spine can cause not only direct back pain, but may also impact the surrounding nerves and have an impact on the entire body and all of its systems.
-Chiropractors use manual spinal adjustments and specialized tools to slowly return the spine to alignment, allowing the nervous system to communicate properly and relieving pain.
+Chiropractic care focuses on identifying and repairing the root cause of any musculoskeletal issues, primarily by ensuring the spine is properly aligned.
+Any misalignments to the spine can cause direct back pain and impact the surrounding nerves, the entire body, and all of its systems.
+Chiropractors use manual spinal adjustments and specialized tools to slowly return the spine to alignment, allowing the nervous system to communicate properly and relieve pain.

 Physical therapy focuses on increasing flexibility, strength, and range of motion in any areas that have previously been injured.
 This can be with the aim of returning to a previous level of activity and may also focus on preventing future recurrences of the same issue.
 A series of exercises and techniques will be provided for use under the supervision of a physical therapist and can be carried past recovery.
 In addition, they may also suggest lifestyle changes or accommodations that can be beneficial.